The most discriminable quantum states in the multicopy regime: The -copy most discriminable classical states

 The theorem above thus fully determines the maximal $k$-copy discriminability of classical states for large enough $N$.
 For $d$-dimensional states, this quantity matches the $\text{cap}_d(k)$ function, defined in \cref{eq:cap_d}.
 It is worth noticing that Ref.~\cite{Smith2017bounds} also presents a recursive formula to evaluate $\text{cap}_d(k)$ for any $k\in\mathbb{N}$ and any $d>2$,

-Additionally, \cref{thm:k-copy-upper-bound-classical} also fully characterises the maximally discriminable $k$-copy classical states, for large enough $N$.
-These are associated with the information-theoretic notion of \textit{types}~\cite{Cover2006ElementsOfInfoTheory}.
+Additionally, \cref{thm:classical_dit} provides examples of maximally $k$-copy discriminable classical states, for large enough $N$.
+These are associated with the information-theoretic notion of \textit{types}~\cite{harrow2013churchsymmetricsubspace, Harrow2005Thesis}.
 In fact, the proof of~\cite[Theorem 3.1]{Smith2017bounds} essentially follows from properties of types.
-Since its main ideas can be already seen in the case $d = 2$, where it is simple to avoid going into details of types, this case is discussed in greater details in the following section.
+Since its main ideas can be already seen in the case $d = 2$, where it is not necessary to go into types in full generality, this case is discussed in greater details in the following section.